katelandisgsa/tts.gsa.gov/pages/jointts/positions/fedramp-isso-2023.md

 - Number of hours per week you worked (if part time)

 All applications will be reviewed by a panel of subject matter experts against a scoring rubric created for this role.
 In order to properly be able to evaluate your previous experience, we recommend being as detailed as possible in your resume and following our general guidance on creating federal style resume.

+### Specialized Experience Reruirements:
+To qualify, you must have one (1) year of specialized experience at the next lower GS-grade (or equivalent).
+Specialized experience is defined as follows:
+- Experience implementing, evaluating, and assessing cybersecurity and compliance standards, such as International Standards Organization (ISO), Health Insurance Portability and Accountability Act (HIPAA), Security Operations Center (SOC), Payment Card Industry (PCI), National Institute of Standards and Technology (NIST), or FedRAMP.
+- Experience participating in the delivery of a highly complex digital program, product or business
+- Experience building and managing collaborative relationships with a complex set of stakeholders to achieve program goals.
+- Experience in developing organizational cybersecurity policy and practice to further the assessment of complex IT and cloud-based systems.

 ## How To Apply